manchenlee/Vocal2Fail/README.md

 ## Models

 We adopt the [VAE-GAN](https://github.com/RussellSB/tt-vae-gan) framework proposed by Bonnici et al..
 Both the generator and discriminator were optimized using the Adam optimizer with a learning rate of $\eta = 10^{-4}$.
 The model was trained for 100 epochs with a batch size of 4.

+To ensure reproducibility, we provide the following pre-trained weights used in our experiments:
+- VAE-GAN: Trained for 100 epochs on the FR109-plus dataset.
+- Attribute Vector: The pre-computed inharmonic attribute vector (`attr.npy`) for controllable timbre transfer.
+- Vocoder: A [BigVSAN](https://github.com/sony/bigvsan) vocoder fine-tuned for 20,000 steps to ensure high-quality synthesis for recorder timbres.

+You can download these files from [Google Drive](https://drive.google.com/file/d/1Llcrx3RDtUCfS_yfGBMnc7j_P1bdfoNc/view?usp=sharing).
 ## Usage

 After training, please use [**CREPE**](https://github.com/marl/crepe) to extract the F0 from both the generated audio and the source audio (NUS48E).